Imjin War: Battle of Uiryeong/Chongjin

 The Sixth Division, under the command of Kobayakawa Takakage, was in charge of conquering Jeolla Province.
-The Sixth Division marched to Seongju through the established Japanese route (i.e. the Third Division, above), and cut left to Geumsan in Chungcheong Province, which Kobayakawa secured as his starting base for his invasion of the province.
+The Sixth Division marched to Seongju through the route established by the Third Division, and cut left to Geumsan in Chungcheong Province, which Kobayakawa secured as his starting base for his invasion of the province.

-Ankokuji Ekei, a former Buddhist monk made into a general due to his role in the negotiations between Mōri Terumoto and Toyotomi Hideyoshi, led the units of the Sixth Division charged with the invasion of Jeolla Province.
+Ankokuji Ekei, led the units of the Sixth Division charged with the invasion of Jeolla Province.
 The units began their march to Uiryeong at Changwon, and arrived at the Nam River.
 Ankokuji's scouts planted meters measuring the river's depths so that the entire squadron could cross the river.
 Overnight, the Korean militiamen moved the meters into the deeper parts of the river.
 As the Japanese troops began to cross, the militia of Kwak Chaeu ambushed them, and caused them heavy losses.
 In the end, to advance into Jeolla Province, Ankokuji's men had to try going north around the insecure grounds and within the security of the Japanese-garrisoned fortresses.
 At Kaenyong, Ankokuji's target was changed to Geochang, to be taken with the aid of Kobayakawa Takakage.
-However, the entire Jeolla campaign was then abandoned when Kim Myŏn and his guerillas successfully ambushed Ankokuji's troops by firing arrows from hidden positions within the mountains.
+However, the entire Jeolla campaign was abandoned after Kim Myŏn and his guerillas ambushed Ankokuji's troops by firing arrows from hidden positions in the mountains.

 Jeolla coalition and Battle of Yongin

 When the Japanese troops were advancing to Hanseong, Yi Gwang, the governor of Jeolla Province, attempted to check the Japanese progress by launching his army toward the capital city.
-Upon hearing the news that the capital had already been sacked, the governor withdrew his army.
-However, as the army grew in size to 50,000 men with the accumulation of several volunteer forces, Yi Gwang and the irregular commanders reconsidered their aim to reclaim Hanseong, and led the combined forces north to Suwon, 42 km south of Hanseong.
+Upon hearing that the capital had already been sacked, the governor withdrew his army.
+However, as the army grew in size to 50,000 men with the accumulation of volunteer forces, Yi Gwang and the irregular commanders reconsidered their aim to reclaim Hanseong, and led the combined forces north to Suwon, 42 km south of Hanseong.
 On 4 June, an advance guard of 1,900 men attempted to take the nearby fortress at Yongin, but the 600 Japanese defenders under Wakizaka Yasuharu avoided engagement with the Koreans until 5 June, when the main Japanese troops came to relieve the fortress.
-The Japanese troops counterattacked successfully against the Jeolla coalition, forcing the Koreans to abandon arms and retreat.
+The Japanese troops counterattacked against the Jeolla coalition, forcing the Koreans to abandon arms and retreat.